 Drake Spawn Mechanics

-Five different elemental dragons can spawn in the game.
+Six different elemental dragons can spawn in the game.
 The first dragon spawns at minute 5 and has a random element.
-As soon as that one is killed, the next dragon appears after another five minutes with one of the three remaining elements.
+As soon as that one is killed, the next dragon appears after another five minutes with one of the remaining elements.

 Immediately after the kill of the second dragon, the timer (press tab) and the map shows, which type of dragon will spawn from now on.
-One of the three remaining elements is randomly selected, which will now change the map.
-With a death timer of five minutes, a dragon of this element now always spawns until a team has killed four dragons.
+One of the remaining elements is randomly selected, which will now change the map.
+With a death timer of five minutes, a dragon of this element now always spawns until one team has killed four dragons.

 As soon as this is achieved, the elemental drake no longer spawns.
 Instead, the elder dragon spawns after 6 minutes.

 Bonuses from Dragons

 Depending on how many of the same dragons your team has killed, the buff of this elemental dragon increases linearly:

 - Infernal Drake (+4% AD and AP each)

 - Mountain Drake (+6% armor and magic resistance each)

 - Ocean Drake (2,5% health regeneration every 5 seconds each)

 While these bonuses do not matter at the beginning of the game, they can become decisive later, especially in combination with the Dragon Soul.